 Make Ahead Ideas

-To get a head start on making dinner, prep the potatoes up to a day ahead and put them in a covered bowl or resealable bag with 1 tablespoon oil, 1 teaspoon garlic, ½ teaspoon salt and ¼ teaspoon pepper.
+Prep the potatoes up to a day ahead and put them in a covered bowl or resealable bag with 1 tablespoon oil, 1 teaspoon garlic, ½ teaspoon salt and ¼ teaspoon pepper.
 They’ll be all ready for the first step of roasting.

-You can also prep the asparagus and tomatoes.
+Prep the asparagus and tomatoes.
 The Parmesan cheese, garlic, and seasoning mixture can be stirred up and stored in the fridge, too.

 When dinner time rolls around, you’ll have a big head start!